 That means you can tap into a massive market of investments.
 Sectors like oil, gas, engineering, import and export, and tourism and tourism is an excellent way to monetize your proficiency in Farsi, Tajik, or Dari.

 Whatever could be your reason to learn Persian, you will find that it is a worthwhile experience.

 Persian is a very melodic, aesthetically pleasing to the ear and one of the most beautiful languages of the world.
 The Persian alphabet is phonetic, and there are many innovative workarounds to learning Persian.

 While by no means among the easiest of languages to learn, Persian is is exceptionally simple in terms of grammar.
-Persian language uses lots of prefixes and suffixes and adding them creates new words out of thin air.
+The Persian language uses lots of prefixes and suffixes, and adding them creates new words out of thin air.

-According to research by FSI studies, Persian is rated as a difficult language to learn (4/5) thanks to some different pronunciation and writing structure, such difficulty, however, fades once you see it as easy.
-We all learn in a different way, at a different pace, and follow different language learning methods.
+According to research by FSI studies, Persian is rated as a difficult language to learn (4/5).
+It is due to some different pronunciation and writing structure.
+The complication, however, fades once you see it as simple.
+We all learn differently, at a different pace, and follow different language learning methods.
 Mastering any foreign language takes time, and Persian like Arabic or Turkish is no exception.

 Read — (i) Why Learn Spanish? (ii) Reasons to Learn French (iii) Career After Learning German (iv) Scope of Korean Language (v) Future of Chinese Language (vi) Job prospects in Japanese (vii) Job Opportunities in Italian (viii) Persian Courses in Delhi (ix) Arabic Classes in Delhi

 Why Learn the Turkish Language in India?